The Gospel of Thomas: the 'Secret' Nondual Teachings of Jesus

 (The following is the Thomas O. Lambdin translation from the The Gnostic Society Library).

-(Note: numbers are what are referenced as "Logian")
+(Note: numbers are referred to as "Logian")

 These are the secret sayings that the living Jesus spoke and Didymos Judas Thomas recorded.